Interface In Java Interview Questions

 What is an abstract class?

-Ans: An abstract class is a class designed with implementation gaps for subclasses to fill in and is deliberately incomplete.
+Ans: An abstract class is deliberately incomplete and designed with implementation gaps for subclasses to fill in.

-If you found any missed interview questions then you can inform us by a comment on the comment box.
+If you find any missed interview questions, please inform us by commenting in the comment box.

 Ref: article